-It might surprise you, but I think every small business owner should talk to a broker at least once a year, even if they have no intention of selling their business any time soon.
+It might surprise you, but I think every small business owner should talk to a broker at least once a year, even if (and especially if) they have no intention of selling their business any time soon.

 Most businesses are un-sellable.
 Why?
 Because most business owners have no idea what makes a business sell-able.

-Talking with brokers can help you educate yourself about what it will take to sell your business when the time comes.
+Talking with a broker can help you educate yourself about what it will take to sell your business when the time comes.